Paul1337/JTester/Readme.md

     });
 });
 ```
-This way you will be seeing logging in another format, due to the heirarhy of tests and total result will only be displayed for top level blocks, not for all of them.
+This way you will be seeing logging in another format, due to the heirarhy of tests and total result will only be displayed for top level blocks, aggregating all inner tests.
+Not for every block.
 Also, titles of blocks should be unique in the their scope, otherwise you will get an error.

 When using function as the second argument you can describe tests using **described(text)** method shown above.